 These courses are designed to give the student an awareness of God's second book of nature as a means of enjoyment.
 The students will learn how to plan for and participate in a strenuous week-long trip through weekly class meetings and day trips.
 Prerequisite: Permission of the instructor.
 A fee is required for travel and expenses, and the necessary equipment to participate will need to be obtained.
 Those on citizenship probation may not register for this class.
 These classes are part of a 3 year rotation.
-(Mountain Biking offered 2020-21)

-Personal Fitness .3 unit
+Personal Fitness